bentayloruk/expandoc/readme.md

 *To early to be used :)*

+## Table of Contents Generation

+Expandoc will generate and HTML Table of Contents for each `scope` you specify on the command line.

+* The first file in a section will appear as the section heading.
+* A section must have more than one input file in order to appear in the TOC.

 ## The Transformation Process

 *  For each file in and below the **documents in path** (`pdi` switch).